Schedule of Classes

 Faculty: Anthony-Van Orsdal, Anita M. Syllabus Course Materials

-Note: Asia Virtual Class; Meets via Zoom; 8 Week Hybrid Class; combined with Humphreys; available for Asia-wide enrollment: meets Fridays; (meeting times JST/KST); VA students: this class is certified as distance learning
+Note: Asia Virtual 4-week hybrid class; connected via Zoom from Osan; available for Asia-wide enrollment (meeting times JST/KST); VA students: this class is certified as distance learning

 Faculty: Harmon, David L. Syllabus Course Materials

-Note: Asia Virtual Class; Meets via Zoom; 8 Week Class; available for Asia-wide enrollment: meets Thursdays; (meeting times JST/KST); VA students: this class is certified as distance learning
+Note: Asia Virtual 4-week class; available for Asia-wide enrollment (meeting times JST/KST); VA students: this class is certified as distance learning

 JAPN 111 Elementary Japanese I (3)